hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 Compliance with the FHIR standard is mandatory.
 This can mean that some terminology rules are pre-determined for example supplying at least the standardised LOINC coding for vital signs observations defined in the FHIR standard or complying with extensible and required bindings defined for elements in the FHIR standard.

 When selecting terminology for use in an Australia healthcare context some rules of thumb apply:
-* SNOMED CT-AU is the default preferred terminology for clinical concepts (e.g., `AllergyIntolerance.reaction.manifestation`) and should always be considered.
+* SNOMED CT-AU is the default preferred terminology for clinical concepts (e.g. `AllergyIntolerance.reaction.manifestation`) and should always be considered.
   * Where available, nationally agreed clinical reference set are considered as the starting position for the set of values when SNOMED CT-AU is agreed to be the terminology bound in the HL7 AU specification.
-* An alternative terminology endorsed by a peak body or relevant national authority may override the preference for SNOMED CT-AU (e.g., RCPA endorsed pathology reporting terminology is LOINC).
+* An alternative terminology endorsed by a peak body or relevant national authority may override the preference for SNOMED CT-AU (e.g. RCPA endorsed pathology reporting terminology is LOINC).
-  * The endorsed set of values, where available, should be considered as the starting position for the set of values (e.g., the [RCPA - SPIA Chemical Pathology Terminology Reference Set](https://www.healthterminologies.gov.au/integration/R4/fhir/ValueSet/spia-chemical-pathology-refset-3?ui:source=search)).
+  * The endorsed set of values, where available, should be considered as the starting position for the set of values (e.g. the [RCPA - SPIA Chemical Pathology Terminology Reference Set](https://www.healthterminologies.gov.au/integration/R4/fhir/ValueSet/spia-chemical-pathology-refset-3?ui:source=search)).
-* For Australian specific demographic concepts (e.g., Australian Defence Force veteran status or Australian indigenous status or Australian states and territories) the applicable national standard is used.
-This often resulting in a new FHIR code system, published in AU Base, to make that terminology available in FHIR:
+* For Australian-specific demographic concepts (e.g. Australian Defence Force veteran status or Australian indigenous status or Australian states and territories) the applicable national standard is used.
+This often results in a new FHIR code system, published in AU Base, to make that terminology available in FHIR:
   * The applicable standard depends on the meaning and use of the element:
-    * If the driver is reporting then Australian Bureau of Statistics and/or Australian Institute of Health and Welfare concepts are typically preferred and refer to current standard for person and provider identification in healthcare.
+    * If the driver is reporting then Australian Bureau of Statistics and/or Australian Institute of Health and Welfare concepts are typically preferred and refer to the current standard for person and provider identification in healthcare.
-* For other concepts (e.g., not clinical or Australian specific demographics) the applicable standard is used where it is available.
-Preference is given to the international and/or FHIR implemented terminology for that concept (e.g., the terminology for country codes or language codes or MIME types).
+* For other concepts (e.g. not clinical or Australian-specific demographics) the applicable standard is used where it is available.
+Preference is given to the international and/or FHIR implemented terminology for that concept (e.g. the terminology for country codes or language codes or MIME types).
 * Where possible, widely implemented international terminology is used with concepts added or enhanced rather than creating new competing code systems.
-Only where a set of concepts is semantically bounded and Australian specific is the preferred long term solution to create and manage an Australian jurisdictional terminology published in a FHIR code system.
+Only where a set of concepts is semantically bounded and Australian-specific is the preferred long term solution to create and manage an Australian jurisdictional terminology published in a FHIR code system.

 #### Data Type Profile Approach
 In AU Base, data type profiles are definitional and used to describe a concept relevant for usage in the Australian healthcare context.
 It is preferred to use a data type profile over a new extension or an inline slice in a base resource profile.
 Typically the data type that is profiled:
-* is a complex data type e.g., Dosage, Identifier, Address, CodeableConcept.
+* is a complex data type (e.g. Dosage, Identifier, Address, CodeableConcept)
-* includes a fixed distinguishing part to identify the concept being represented e.g., Identifier.type or Address.country
+* includes a fixed distinguishing part to identify the concept being represented (e.g. `Identifier.type` or `Address.country`)

 [Business Identifiers](generalguidance.html#business-identifiers) represented in AU Base are defined as well formed identifiers (not inline slices in resource profiles) and include data quality requirements using invariants, cardinality constraints, extensions, and terminology.
 For detail on why identifiers are defined as data type profiles and not slices, refer to [Identifier data type profiles - define the mechanism for reference / inclusion in AU Base profiles of resources #429](https://github.com/hl7au/au-fhir-base/issues/429).